Thunder Mountain (Carbon County, Montana)

 Thunder Mountain is an 11441 ft summit in Carbon County, Montana, United States.

 Description

-Thunder Mountain is located 17 mi southwest of Red Lodge, Montana, in the Beartooth Mountains which are a subrange of the Rocky Mountains.
+The mountain is located 17 mi southwest of Red Lodge, in the Beartooth Mountains which are a subrange of the Rocky Mountains.
 It is set within the Absaroka–Beartooth Wilderness on land managed by Custer-Gallatin National Forest.
 The mountain ranks as the 52nd-highest peak in Montana.
 Precipitation runoff from the mountain's slopes drains into Lake Fork → Rock Creek → Clarks Fork Yellowstone River → Yellowstone River.
 Topographic relief is significant as the summit rises 2600. ft above Lake Fork in 0.75 mi.
 The mountain's toponym has been officially adopted by the United States Board on Geographic Names.

 Climate

 Based on the Köppen climate classification, Thunder Mountain is located in a subarctic climate zone characterized by long, usually very cold winters, and mild summers.
 Winter temperatures can drop below 0 °F with wind chill factors below −10 °F.